-Tree Map reveals the Impact of Computer Vision on 10 Industries
+Tree Map reveals the Top Computer Vision Applications in 10 Industries

-Based on the Innovation Map, the Tree Map below illustrates the impact of Computer Vision on 10 industries in 2023.
+The Tree Map below illustrates prominent computer vision examples across 10 industries in 2023 and 2024.
 Computer vision primarily finds applications for asset and worker monitoring across businesses.
 That is why the retail, manufacturing, logistics, construction, and automotive industries integrate computer vision-based solutions into operations.
 On the other hand, it improves image enrichment and content management for the media sector, whereas the healthcare industry utilizes computer vision to improve medical imaging and disease diagnosis.

 Grabit aids Fresh Food Monitoring